notAI-tech/fastDeploy-site/docs/recipies.md

 nav_order: 2
 ---

-# Recipie
+# Recipies
 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's _config.yml file.
+To demonstrate the ease of use in deploying any model via fastDeploy, we provide various pre-made builds.
 {: .fs-6 .fw-300 }

 ## Table of contents